 The Bylaws/Policies & Procedures Committee provides current, legal, effective Bylaws and corresponding Policies & Procedures as the foundation to NAADAC as a membership association.
 Its objectives are to: to have current Bylaws and Policies & Procedures and that meet the needs of the effective and efficient day-to-day business of NAADAC, the Association for Addiction Professionals; to reflect in the Policies & Procedures those Bylaws and further explain the dynamics of said Bylaws; to promote and serve NAADAC affiliates the use of the current Bylaws and Policies & Procedures; to review, at least annually, with the Bylaws and Policies & Procedures Committee and the Parliamentarian the Bylaws for any potential Bylaw and/or Policies & Procedures changes; and to review with NAADAC attorney any and all relevant Bylaws and/or Policies & Procedures changes or concerns.

-Clinical Issues Committee
+Clinical Standards Committee

 The Ethics Committee aims to promote a standard of ethics in the addiction focused profession.
 Its objectives are: to review and assess on a regular basis the NAADAC Code of Ethics for relevancy; to promote the NAADAC Code of Ethics for the national and international level, through education and training material; and to review and evaluate complaints of those members referred in writing for ethical complaints.